 Any copies of radio and television broadcasts - meaning recorded from TV or radio under the Screenrights licence (ie not purchased series from retail outlets) - can be used for the educational purposes of the University, provided they comply with the usual licence requirements: ensure the VA label is displayed on the physical copy; limit access to staff and students; and (for electronic formats) ensure the Part VA Screenrights warning notice is displayed before or at the same time as the content is viewed on screen.

 I need to show scenes from TV shows or films for my teaching.
 Can I edit or copy a DVD of this material?

 You can show scenes from TV shows or films in class for teaching purposes, as long as the copy is legitimate (not a ‘pirated’ copy) and the audience is made up of students in the class only (the 'play-in-class' allowance, section 28 of the Act) .
-Refer to Using sound and vision on the Teaching page and see also the FAQs for using AV content for teaching purposes.
+Refer to Using sound and vision on the Teaching page.

 There is no blanket exception in the Copyright that allows copying of audio visual material for teaching, unless the material is copied from a broadcast under the Screenrights licence.
 If you want to copy or edit a DVD (ie a purchased or 'commercial' DVD, like those available through retail outlets or educational suppliers) you would normally need permission from the copyright holder.
 The exception would be where the DVD in question is actually a TV broadcast that was recorded or copied in reliance on our Screenrights licence (see Using sound and vision on the Teaching page).
 In very rare cases the University might also rely on the ‘special case’ allowance (Section 200AB of the Copyright Act) to make a copy but reliance on this 'special case' allowance depends heavily on meeting very stringent requirements.
 Please contact the Copyright Adviser if considering this activity.